How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Verify chemical storage meets COSHH requirements.

-Why this matters: Cleaning chemicals can cause burns, respiratory problems, and other injuries if mishandled.
+Why this matters: Cleaning chemicals can cause burns, respiratory problems, and worse if mishandled.
 Proper storage prevents access by unauthorised persons and accidental mixing of incompatible chemicals.

 What to look for: